xtfocus/khoailang/journal/next_thing.md

     Use one schema for each openai api call, as demonstrated in the example above

-    If the word is a duplicate, and user selected it, we still generate quizzes for it, otherwise we do not.

     About quiz types that we can generate, check out #file:quizzes_design.md.

     Finally, After populating new quizzes and flashcards --> save to 'quizzes' and 'flashcards' tables.

-Notes:
-- Use loguru and put logs so I know what happening in the backend
-- Generating flashcards and quizzes should be run as Celery task.
-We might need to create another service for that.
-- Keep all the quiz-generating code in app/utils